rubixchain/learn/learn/docs/developer-guides/setup/testnet.md

    ```

 Congratulations!
 You have successfully joined the Rubix TestNet.
 You can now use the node for testing and development purposes.

+## Next Steps

+Now that you have successfully joined the Rubix network, you can:
+- Explore Rubix’s testnet functionality, such as [smart contracts](https://learn.rubix.net/smartcontract/).